HEP-FCC/FCCAnalyses/examples/basics/README.md

 Reading objects from EDM4HEP
 =============
 The example read_EDM4HEP.py shows you how to access the different objects from the EDM4HEP files.

+TODO: explain the logics of naming etc and accessor functions for basics like pT, eta, etc. here.

 <!--